Thomas Heberer (musician)

-Thomas Heberer (born September 24, 1965, in Schleswig, Germany) is a trumpeter, quarter-tone trumpeter, cornetist, keyboardist and composer, primarily focused on jazz, creative improvised music and contemporary chamber music.
-Based in New York City, he currently works as a leader and sideman in a variety of bands in Europe and the US.
+Thomas Heberer (born September 24, 1965, in Schleswig, Germany) is a German trumpeter, quarter-tone trumpeter, cornetist, keyboardist and composer, primarily focused on creative improvised music, jazz, and contemporary chamber music.
+Based in New York, he currently works as a leader and sideman in a variety of bands in Europe and the US.

 Education

 Heberer began playing trumpet at the age of 11.
 From 1984 to 1987, he studied at conservatory with Manfred Schoof at the Cologne University of Music.

-Notable projects: 1987 to present
+Notable projects

 Leader

 Heberer leads several projects, including past and present: